EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-01.md

      - Join Discord (LMS link or https://go.eass.dev/discord)
      - Share your GitHub username and email in `#helpdesk` so I can send you invitations
    - **This week:**
-     - Wait for the AWS Academy invitation link (I'll send it after you share your email)
-     - Once you get it, enroll in AWS Academy Cloud Foundations immediately
-     - Start the Compute module early—all three modules are due **Tuesday, Dec 16, 2025**
+     - Keep your `hello-uv` repo handy and re-run `uv run pytest -q` to stay sharp.
+     - Jot down one improvement you want to add to the movie API once we build it next week.
-     - (Optional) Push your `hello-uv` project to GitHub once you get the GitHub Classroom link
+     - (Optional) Push your `hello-uv` project to GitHub once you get the GitHub Classroom link.
    - **Before next class:**
      - Make sure Docker Desktop is installed and running
      - Run `docker run --rm hello-world` to verify Docker works